OmarMiniesy/Notes/Cribl/Cribl Stream/Replay.md

 ### General Notes

-This is a solution that allows storing data to be used to replay it later.
-- Put in cheap storage.
-- Saves money on retention.
+Replay allows data to be stored cheaply and replayed later when needed.
+- Data is placed in low-cost object storage (e.g., [[Simple Storage Service (S3)|AWS S3]]).
-- Keeps the data around for longer
+- Reduces retention costs while keeping data accessible for historical analysis.

-To replay data, we can point Cribl Stream to the storage location to replay the data.
+To replay data, point Cribl Stream at the storage location containing the archived data.
-- Object retrieval and unpacking is resource heavy.
+- Object retrieval and unpacking are resource-intensive operations.
-- Should use searching against fields and not the `raw` field to improve performance.
+- Search against indexed fields rather than the `_raw` field to improve performance.

 Better practices:
 - Use compatible storage classes.